Crandal Mackey: Death and legacy

-Legacy
+Mackey died on March 31, 1957, and was buried at Arlington National Cemetery, as had been his father.
 Virginia would later assume statewide control over liquor, a stance that Mackey supported later in his career.

 Arlington County named a 70,000 square foot park after Mackey on the block where Mackey shut down gambling houses.
 In 2014, Crandal Mackey Park was replaced by the Central Place housing development.